VaneUI

 }

-Accessing Theme
+Accessing the Theme

 Use the useTheme hook to access the current theme: